-His first venture into expended scoring for film was for a 60-minute documentary, Jockeys.
+His first venture into extended scoring for film was for a 60-minute documentary, Jockeys.
 He moved to Los Angeles in 1981 and immediately began scoring films.
-His first score was for the movie, Nobody’s Perfekt, followed by Moscow On The Hudson, Mystic Pizza, Three Fugitives, The Dream Team, Prisoners of the Sun, Daddy’s Dyin’, Who’s Got the Will, and many more.
-He produced Chaka Khan for the end title song, Freedom, for Moscow On The Hudson.
+His first score was for the movie, Nobody’s Perfekt, followed by Moscow on the Hudson, Mystic Pizza, Three Fugitives, The Dream Team, Prisoners of the Sun, Daddy’s Dyin’, Who’s Got the Will, and many more.
+He produced Chaka Khan for the end title song, “Freedom”, for Moscow on the Hudson.
 It was covered by the Pointer Sisters and earned a platinum record.
-He has also scored many Movies of the Week for TV, as well as the music for a number of episodic TV shows, including Brooklyn Bridge, A Year In the Life, Sisters, and most recently, Strong Medicine.
+He has also scored many Movies of the Week for TV, as well as the music for a number of episodic TV shows, including Brooklyn Bridge, A Year in the Life, Sisters, and most recently, Strong Medicine.
 He orchestrated and conducted all of his scores and often played and conducted from the piano if his favorite studio pianist was not available.

 Throughout his career he has given seminars and has been a guest speaker at many college campuses including Bowling Green University, the University of Louisville, the Peabody Institute, SUNY Fredonia and Lamar University.
 He received an Alumni Award from SUNY Fredonia in 1992.
-He has been a music panelist at the River Run Film Festival in Winston Salem, NC, the Ashville Film Festival in Ashville, NC, The Pittsburg Film Festival, Pittsburg, PA, and the Charlottesville Film Festival, Charlottesville, VA.
-He continues to compose concert music having recently completed a quartet for violin, clarinet, piano and cello, performed at the University of Louisville, April 2011, and a flute concerto in 3-movements, which is currently being circulated to orchestras.
+He has been a music panelist at the River Run Film Festival in Winston Salem, NC, the Ashville Film Festival in Ashville, NC, the Pittsburg Film Festival, Pittsburg, PA, and the Charlottesville Film Festival, Charlottesville, VA.
+He continues to compose concert music having recently completed a quartet for violin, clarinet, piano and cello, performed at the University of Louisville, April 2011, and a flute concerto in 3-movements which had its premiere in Bogata, Columbia.
 He is an active songwriter, an inventor holding patents, a playwright, an essayist, short story writer, photographer, furniture maker, and poet.
 His book, Wake Up, We’re In Heaven, can be downloaded from his website, davidmchugh.com, where much of his writing and music can be found.
-He has raised three children, two boys and a girl.
+He has three children, two boys and a girl.

 Chang was born in Minneapolis and grew up in Pittsburgh, PA.
 He attended Carnegie-Mellon University, receiving his BFA in music composition, and California Institute of Arts, where he earned his MFA and studied with Mel Powell and Morton Subotnick (Silver Apples of the Moon, The Wild Bull).